Fall Fishing

 Fall Fishing Bass

 As temperatures drop, the baitfish leave and the Bass follow.
 In the fall, Bass will head towards the top or bottom of the water column – this is also when your focus should leave the middle.
-At first, the focus should be more toward the top as the baitfish seek warmer, shallow water.
+At first, the focus should be more toward the top as the baitfish seek warmer, shallower water.
 An excellent topwater lure for Bass fishing is the good old buzz bait.

 I like running some traditional lures like the Hula Popper or Jitterbug.
 It’s my choice for a “popper” kind of fishing lure.
 But going back a step, I LOVE the buzz bait the most and have done well with it, particularly in yellow.
-Remember one thing about buzz baits, while you can always try them, they are THE go-to anytime it’s raining.
+Remember one thing about buzz baits, while you can always try them, they are THE BEST BAITS anytime it’s raining.
 Try to get them as close to shore as you can, it’s where my strikes are happening most – shores of islands.

 Update: Our new post, Choosing the Best Bass Fishing Lures: A Beginner’s Guide has a lot of info on lure selection, including some of our new favourite topwater lures!